 Many in the Herbal Essences and Suave lineup of shampoos—found in most supermarkets and drug stores and online—contain the gentle option Sodium Laureth Sulfate (SLES).
 But don’t assume—read the labels.

 With the money you save on the shampoo, buy a quality conditioner.
-Unlike shampoo that washes down the drain, the quality of conditioner does make a difference!
+Unlike shampoo that washes down the drain, the quality of the conditioner does make a difference!

 When purchasing shampoo, consider just two things: